BREAKING NEWS If you see news happening or have a story lead or submission, contact us by clicking here.

 The School Community Council (SCC) is a primary link between the home, community and school.
 Prairie Spirit believes that involvement with School Community Councils is a rewarding and meaningful activity for parent and community members.

-• Encourage parent and community involvement and engagement in the school.
+The purpose of School Community Councils is to: • Support student learning success and well-being; and, • Encourage parent and community involvement and engagement in the school.

 School Community Councils provide mechanisms for parents and community members to support and influence the work of the school and to channel advice to the Board of Education and others.
 The focus of the SCC is student learning and well-being.
 The challenge for the SCC is to engage the parents and community with the school in a meaningful partnership that supports their shared responsibility.